 With an understanding of how to develop cost-effective and innovative techniques for environmental management, job opportunities exist in many sectors.
 You can work as a consultant, in government or industry.
 You could pursue a career as a geologist, geographer, hydrologist, soil scientist, climatologist, environmental scientist or oceanographer.

 Learn from lecturers who are world-leaders and be equipped to address critical challenges facing marine and coastal ecosystems.
 You will study in a location that gives you access to one of the most diverse and fragile marine ecosystems in the world, the Great Barrier Reef.

 By studying the surrounding habitats of the Great Barrier Reef, you will discover the impact that humans have on the marine environment and how the oceans and atmosphere interact.
 You will gain valuable employability skills through practical experiments and opportunities to visit the JCU Orpheus Island Research Station.

 Benefit from our researchers’ strong links with industry including the Great Barrier Reef Marine Park Authority (GBRMPA), TropWater and CSIRO Townsville.
 As a marine biologist, you could work in conservation biology and policy, environmental and resource management, fisheries biology, ecosystem restoration and marine impact assessments.

 Develop the problem-solving, analytical and quantitative reasoning skills that are highly sought-after by employers worldwide.
-With small class sizes, you will get the one-on-one support required to excel as a mathematician.
+With small class sizes, you will receive the one-on-one support required to excel as a mathematician.

-Understand a number of mathematical techniques, data analysis, and multivariate statistical methods.
-You will learn how to formulate mathematical models to illustrate science and engineering problems, and use various techniques to help find solutions.
+Understand advanced mathematical techniques, data analysis and multivariate statistical methods.
+You will learn how to formulate mathematical models to illustrate science and engineering problems and use various techniques to help find solutions.